jup-ag/space-station/blog/2023-10-23-jupiter-planetary-developer-week/index.md

 Read more here: https://station.jup.ag/docs/v6-beta/cpi

-The CPI approach is not without its limitations - Due to Solana’s transaction limit of 1232 bytes, swaps via CPI can fail at runtime since Jupiter routes may involve multiple DEXes in order to reduce price impact.
-Instead, we recommend taking the “flash-fill” approach to utilize Jupiter Swap.
+The CPI approach is not without its limitations - because of Solana’s transaction limit of 1232 byte size, lookup tables cannot be used within a CPI call, swaps via CPI can fail at runtime since Jupiter routes may involve multiple DEXes in order to reduce price impact.
+Instead, we recommend taking the “flash-fil” approach to utilizing Jupiter Swap.

 #### Flash-Fill Approach
 The “Flash-fill” approach is a way to integrate your program with Jupiter swap without the limitations of CPI.
 Flash-filling allows the use of Versioned Transactions in combination with Address Lookup Tables to include more accounts per transaction while keeping within the 1232 bytes limit.

 To understand the Flash-Fill approach, we will walk through the same example of utilizing Jupiter swap via Flash-Fill to swap from any token to SOL even if the user has insufficient SOL.
+Note that Flash-Fill can facilitate swaps from any token to any token, not limited to SOL.

 For Flash Fill to work, the transaction will be composed of these instructions:
 1. Borrow enough SOL from the program to open a wSOL account that the program owns.